 The Santa Claus rally is a stock phenomenon that happens when the stock market rallies at the end of the year.
-It's different from an stock market indicator, which attempts to predict what the future year will do.
+It's different from a stock market indicator, which attempts to predict what the future year will do.

-Most Santa Claus rallies occur during the last week of the year – between Christmas and New Years.
+Most Santa Claus rallies occur during the last week of the year — between Christmas and New Year's.

 The last major Santa Claus rally occurred in 2011, when the S&P gained over 50 points in the last 10 days of the year:

 So, do you think that we could still have a Santa Claus rally this year?

 The Case for a Santa Claus Rally in 2013

 While December has gotten off to a bad start, there are still a lot of signs pointing toward a possible Santa Claus rally this year.

 First, the employment numbers released last week were great.
 The economy added over 200,000 jobs and the unemployment rate dropped to 7% — the lowest since the last Santa Claus rally.